-The virus, with the capacity to wipe out all of humanity has been trapped within the polar ice caps for millions of years, but as the ice recedes, it is released.
-After your crash course on how to properly travel back in time and study living organisms, you’re training is put on hold in order to save the lives of every human on Earth.
-This sets the reasoning behind your journey, but being able to get up close and personal with these creatures were my main draw to complete the game.
+The virus, with the capacity to wipe out all of humanity, has been trapped within the polar ice caps for millions of years, but as the ice recedes, it is released.
+After your crash course on how to properly travel back in time and study living organisms, your training is put on hold in order to save the lives of every human on Earth.
+This sets the reasoning behind your journey, but being able to get up close and personal with these creatures was my main draw to complete the game.

 As you complete the tasks set before you, you are guided by your artificial intelligent assistant.
 You never feel like you are meant to explore on your own, as your trips to the past are quite linear.
 Even if you "die" in the past, you simply are reset and allowed to continue your mission without any repercussions.
 After completing the story mode, you can learn additional facts and collect missing data for all of the creatures you see during exploration mode.